 If you're travelling in a group, you might be eligible for a discount on train tickets so always check before you start to book individual tickets.

-In France, the Tribu fare offers a discount for groups of between 4 and 7 passengers travelling together.
+In France, the Tribu fare offers a discount for groups (between 4 and 7 passengers) travelling together.
+And in the UK, GroupSave discounts (for groups of between 3 and 9 adults) will be offered by default whenever they're available.

 11. Compare single & return tickets